Hana-Network/protocol-contracts/readme.md

-# ZetaChain Protocol Contracts
+# HanaNetwork Protocol Contracts

-This repository contains the smart contracts for ZetaChain.
+This repository contains the smart contracts for HanaNetwork.
 The smart contracts are written in Solidity, and the repository includes scripts to compile the contracts and generate Go bindings.